Clinician Leadership in Quality and Safety Scholarly Concentration

 Leadership: Casey Olm-Shipman, MD, MS

 Course Manager: Karen Davis, MHA, MBA

 Students are eligible to apply for scholarly concentrations to augment their educational experience.
-The Physician Leadership in Quality and Safety scholarly concentration enhances skills directly applicable in clinical settings for future physicians.
-These skills are developed around the science of improving access, cost, effectiveness, equity, and safety in provided patient care.
-Learning will be longitudinal, mentored, and experiential.
+The Clinician Leadership in Quality and Safety scholarly concentration enhances skills directly applicable in clinical settings for future physicians and nurses.
+These skills are developed around the science of improving access, cost, effectiveness, equity and safety in provided patient care.
+Learning will be longitudinal, mentored and experiential.
 By the end of this one-year program, students will possess the knowledge and skills needed to implement a quality improvement project.

-- Yearlong mentorship with a faculty physician expert in QI
+- Yearlong mentorship with a faculty expert in QI

 - Opportunities and guidance for presenting and publishing QI research, including Abstract Examples and an annual Student Symposium